tawnkramer/CarND-LaneLines-P1/writeup_template.md

 Another improvement would be to train a semantic neural network that could label the pixels of the image which which lane lines instead of masking.
 This would help ignore pixels that come from other objects.

+The mask shape could be dynamic and use road conditions.
+An intertial unit with a magnometer to detect bounces in the road and modify the mask.